fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 This Hello option should only be advertised "downwards" towards the lower levels of the tree.

-[^1]: Should we come up with a different name for this?
-It has nothing to
-    do with SR-TE color, for example.
-However, RFC5512's definition of Color is just as abstract as this.
-    "MultiTier ID"?

 ## Color Hello Option Message Format